Product Pathways - Tyrosine Kinase / Adaptors

 Custom Ordering Details

 The control slides that accompany this kit are cut freshly upon ordering.
-Domestic: Please allow up to three business days for your order to be processed and shipped.
-International: Please allow up to one week for your order to be processed and shipped.
+Please allow three to five days for your order to be processed and shipped.

 The SignalStain® Phospho-ErbB Family IHC Sampler Kit from Cell Signaling Technology allows the researcher to examine paraffin-embedded tissues or cells with antibodies that will detect active ErbB 1, 2 and 3 as well as total epidermal growth factor receptor (EGFR).
 Each antibody is validated for use in immunohistochemical assays using multiple approaches.
 Also included in the kit are control slides that can be used to verify the performance of each antibody and a primary antibody diluent.
 See the table above for the recommended antibody diluent for each antibody provided in the kit.